mhwgoo/fake_user_agent/README.md

 # Specify a browser to randomly choose from
 ua = user_agent("chrome")

-# It takes < 2s for the first run, including fetching, parsing, and writing cache.
-# Using cache by default, it takes < 0.01s starting from the second time.
-# You can specify not using cache, and it will take < 1s to run, including fetching and parsing.
+# Specify not using cache, it will take < 1s to run, including fetching and parsing.
 ua = user_agent(use_cache=False)

 # If there is an async function needing a useragent in your script,